Hello, everyone! Welcome to the Restorative Health Solutions blog!

 - Lack of intake: Some people simply do not eat enough foods that contain this essential mineral.

 How to get more iron without causing side effects

 Iron is famous for causing constipation and other uncomfortable gastro-intestinal side effects.
 There are a few keys to supplementing that can make a HUGE difference.

-- For starts many patients can improve their on by cooking with cast iron cookware few times a week or eating iron rich foods such as beef or chicken liver, clams, mussels, and oysters.
-Other good sources of iron include beef (we always recommend grass fed).
+- For starters, many patients can improve their iron by cooking with cast iron cookware a few times per week or eating iron rich foods such as beef or chicken liver, clams, mussels, and oysters.
+Other good sources of iron include beef (we always recommend grass-fed).

 If you have unexplained fatigue, depression, brain fog or any other symptom, take a look at some of your blood tests and see if you’ve had these tests done.
 These simple, inexpensive tests can be so helpful.
 Remember, it is always better to have several tests pointing towards the same diagnosis, rather than just 1.

 In closing, I do need to mention one very important point.

 Elevated iron can drive inflammation extremely potently!
 It is typically counter-indicated to take iron during times of inflammation or infection as it can feed the fires of destruction.
 Think of it like a double-edged sword.
 When it is too low, there is no way to have healthy brain and energy function leaving patients with fatigue and poor brain function.
 When it is high, it drives inflammation.
 Getting it right is a fundamental piece to any health puzzle.

 At Restorative Health Solutions, we provide a unique approach to your health.
 We take on a personalized/individualized approach to each patient’s case.
 We pride ourselves on figuring out the “why” and are determined to find the underlying cause of dysfunction in our patients’ health and, therefore, help them heal.
 If you are interested in what functional medicine can do for you, please give us a call at 952-479-7801 for a free 15-minute phone consultation!